Skip to main content

 These four Goals form a broad roadmap for the institute’s research priorities over the next five years, beginning with fundamental science of the brain and behavior, and extending through evidence-based services that improve public health outcomes.

 Please Note: The terms “mental illnesses,” “mental disorders,” and “psychiatric disorders” are used interchangeably throughout this document.
 These terms are meant to include an array of disorders within NIMH’s scope of interest.
-Reference to a specific disorder (i.e., as an example or a highlight) or research area does not imply prioritization, unless otherwise noted.
-Furthermore, NIMH respects the known comorbidity and heterogeneity of symptoms across mental disorders and recognizes that knowledge gained from studying one may inform understanding of and treatment for others.
+Reference to a specific disorder or condition (i.e., as an example or a highlight) or research area does not imply prioritization, unless otherwise noted.
+Furthermore, NIMH respects the known comorbidity and heterogeneity of symptoms and traits across mental disorders and recognizes that knowledge gained from studying one may inform understanding of and treatment for others.

 Updated: